7 MCP Tools to Supercharge Your AI Agent

 All of this happens in one flow, without you leaving your editor.

-Example: Content Creation Pipeline
+Example: Content creation pipeline

 1. You: "Create a blog post about feature X"